oracle-livelabs/database/db-operator-with-cicd/3-deploy-app/applications.md

   ## How to get your username

-     To retrieve your username, on the OCI Console, click on your your Profile (top-right user icon) and click on your username.
+     To retrieve your username, on the OCI Console, click on your Profile (top-right user icon) and click on your username.
 Your username should then be displayed at the top.

      ![Get Username](./images/get-username.png)